hyweljohnllewellyn/ellelly/content/pages/about.md

 ---
 # Our Status : Product Development

-Ellelly is an innovative new company passionate about the need for new vision and energy ready to fulfil the need at a time when our world community is ready to act.
+Ellelly Ltd is an innovative new registerd company passionate about the need for new vision and energy ready to fulfil the need at a time when our world community is ready to act.

 # Our Partners